stelic/limitload/doc/en/build.rst

   - Microsoft Visual C++ 10 (e.g. from the Windows SDK 7.1 package)
   - Python 2.7
   - Pygame 1.9
-  - Panda3D 1.9 (with custom patches, must be built)
+  - Panda3D 1.10 (perhaps must be built with patches)
   - GNU Make, Bash, Gettext (e.g. from the MinGW package)

 * Linux:
   - GCC (any reasonably new release should do)
   - Python 2.7
   - Pygame 1.9
-  - Panda3D 1.9 (with custom patches, must be built)
+  - Panda3D 1.10 (perhaps must be built with patches)
   - GNU Make, Bash, Gettext

 Before building Panda3D, see notes about that below.